run-ai/docs/docs/admin/runai-setup/try-azure.md

 Go to `https://<tenant-name>.run.ai`.
 Use credentials provided by Run:ai support.

-After ~10 minutes you should have a full working Run:ai cluster.
+After ~10 minutes you should have a working Run:ai cluster.
+You can submit Jobs via the user interface.
+Command-line is not provided.